Ahanmr/GRID/README.md

 ## Update Log

+### Jul 1, 2020 (1.1.5)
+    * Improve the stability and flexibility in the step to segmentation
+    * Bug fixes in the searching centroids step
+    *
 ### Jun 17, 2020 (1.1)
     * The shapefile can be used for the same field taken from different season